What is AWS AppStream?

-- We need to start by creating an account with OKTA and you can create a developer account with Okta to start with and it comes free of cost.
-It is very easy to create an account with
+- We need to start by creating an account with OKTA, and you can create a developer account with Okta to start with, and it comes free of cost.
+It is effortless to create an account with Okta.

-- OKTA just go to https://developer.okta.com/signup/ and fill up some basic details.
+- OKTA, go to https://developer.okta.com/signup/ and fill up some basic details.
 You don’t even need to put in your credit card details.

 - After creating an account, you need to go to the admin tab and click on Dashboard.
-The Dashboard will give you an overview of Notifications, Usage, etc. You need to add an application and every application created in OKTA has different metadata.
-If you have multiple AppStream Stacks to connect to then you will have to create a separate application for each Stack
+The Dashboard will give you an overview of Notifications, Usage, etc. You need to add an application; every application created in OKTA has different metadata.
+If you have multiple AppStream Stacks to connect to, you need to create a separate application for each Stack.

-- AWS App Stream is already in the list of applications that OKTA supports.
-So you need to just search for AWS AppStream in the search box and add that as an application.
+- AWS App Stream is already on the list of applications that OKTA supports.
+So you need to search for AWS AppStream in the search box and add that as an application.
 Once added AppStream will be listed in Active Applications.

 - Once the application is added then you need to go to Sign On tab to download the Identity Provider Metadata.
 This file will be used when configuring SAML Identity in AWS IAM.
 Download the file and save it in your local drive.

-- Once the Identity Provider has been created we need to create a policy by going to the policies tab in IAM.
-You need to click on the Create Policy tab and select AppStream2.0 as a service and allowing all the actions and all resources.
+- Once the Identity Provider has been created, we need to create a policy by going to the policies tab in IAM.
+You need to click on the Create Policy tab, select AppStream2.0 as a service, and allow all the actions and resources.
 Please click on the review policy and create the policy.

 - The next step is to create a SAML role.
-Click on Roles Tab and go to Create Role., select SAML 2.0 federation as a type of trusted entity.
-Click on SAML provider and select SAML identity that you have created earlier and select programmatic access only.
-Select “Attribute as SAML:aud” and put in Value as “https://signin.aws.amazon.com/saml”.
+Click on Roles Tab and go to Create Role.
+Select SAML 2.0 federation as a type of trusted entity.
+Click on SAML provider, select SAML identity you created earlier, and select programmatic access only.
+Select “Attribute as SAML:aud” and put Value as “https://signin.aws.amazon.com/saml”.

-- Click on Next: Permissions and attach the IAM policy that you have created earlier.
+- Click on Next: Permissions and attach the IAM policy you created earlier.
 Follow the subsequent steps to create the IAM Role.

 - Go to OKTA Dashboards and click on the Sign On tab.
-You need to edit the setting so click on edit and scroll down to Advanced Sign-On Settings.
-First field is of Role ARN and Idp ARN copy the Role ARN and Idp ARN respectively from AWS Console and put it in this field as a string value separated by a comma.
-Session Duration can be set ad default of 900 seconds and the application username format will be OKTA username.
-Once all the fields are filled scroll up and go to Default Relay State and put in the value in below format“https://appstream2.ap-southeast-1.aws.amazon.com/saml?stack=Test&accountId=200901412345” make the changes of region name, stack name and account id and click on save.
+You need to edit the setting, so click on edit and scroll down to Advanced Sign-On Settings.
+First field is of Role ARN and Idp ARN; copy the Role ARN and Idp ARN respectively from AWS Console and put it in this field as a string value separated by a comma.
+Session Duration can be set ad default of 900 seconds, and the application username format will be OKTA username.
+Once all the fields are filled, scroll up and go to Default Relay State and put in the value in the below format “https://appstream2.ap-southeast-1.aws.amazon.com/saml?stack=Test&accountId=200901412345” make the changes of region name, stack name and account id and click on save.

-- Once all the settings are done you need to move to the Assignments tab to assign this application to users.
+- Once all the settings are done, you need to move to the Assignments tab to assign this application to users.
 In this case, we are assigning this application to ourselves.
-Click on Assign Tab and select “Assign To People” and select your user, click on save and go to the bank and click on Assign.
+Click on the Assign Tab, select “Assign To People,” select your user, click on Save, go to the bank, and click on Assign.

-- Once you have assigned the application to people or groups you need to click on My Apps and it will take you the page where all of your apps are listed in our case we will have only one application that is AWS AppStream.
+- Once you have assigned the application to people or groups, you need to click on My Apps, and it will take you to the page where all of your apps are listed.
+In our case, we will have only one AWS AppStream application.

-You are able to login to your application using OKTA credentials and the user did not have to use any separate login details while accessing the Application.
-There can be other applications that can be linked to OKTA and users will be able to access all the applications using a single sign-on.
+You can log in to your application using OKTA credentials, and the user does not have to use any separate login details while accessing the Application.
+There can be other applications that can be linked to OKTA, and users will be able to access all the applications using a single sign-on.
 Moreover, we can also integrate OKTA with Active Directory or LDAP.